 Geocaching is the modern outdoor treasure hunt game that is both educational and entertaining for friends and family.
 It’s time to give it a try at the lake!

 The Geocaching Basics

-Participants use a GPS (Global Positioning System) receiver or mobile device to help them locate the target item that has been hidden.
-The prize is often located in a difficult to find place, which for cottagers could be on an island or somewhere in the woods around the cabin.
+Participants use a GPS (Global Positioning System) receiver or mobile device to help them locate a hidden target item.
+The prize is often located in a difficult-to-find place, which for cottagers could be on an island or somewhere in the woods around the cabin.